 - 2" thick meat should hit 203°F in about 10 hours.

-Skip the Texas crutch.
+7) Should I wrap beef ribs?
+Despite what you may read elsewhere, skip the Texas crutch.
 Wrapping it in foil or butcher paper can turn it to pot roast.

-Video: Texas-style Beef Back Ribs
+Video: How to Make Texas-style Beef Back Ribs

 Here's a video that describes the process of making Texas-style BBQ Beef Ribs.